weig521/Advanced-Database-SQL-developer-project/README.md

 Original data source UCI bank marketing: https://archive.ics.uci.edu/dataset/222/bank+marketing

 The bank-full.csv is the original data from UCI.
-To learn how to convert original string data into numerical/binary data, please check my other Python Data Mining project.
+To learn how to convert original string data into numerical/binary data, please check my other Python Data Mining project https://github.com/weig521/Data-Mining-Classification-tele-banking-campain-analysis.
 These two projects are using the same dataset but focusing on different areas (the other one is data mining classification analysis.)
 The 'ADB customers.csv' is a processed dataset with numerical/binary data.

 jobs.xlsx is an excel document I created with all the 12 different jobs to be imported into SQL table.